jonathanlandy/testmd/README.md

 # `linselect`

-*Efficient linear stepwise feature selection* -- a fast, flexible, and performant implementation for python.
+*Efficient linear stepwise regression* -- a fast, flexible, and performant feature selection package for python.

 ## Package in a nutshell